cfinke/OSX-Messages-Exporter/README.md

 OSX Messages Exporter
 =====================
 Exports Messages' conversations to HTML files.
 This includes iMessages, SMSs, and group conversations.
+The simplest way to run it is this:

+`php messages-exporter.php -o ~/Desktop/Messages/`

+After it finishes, you'll have an HTML backup of the messages on your computer in a folder called "Messages" on your Desktop.

 This script processes all of the existing conversations in the Messages app, logs them to a separate backup database in your specified output directory, and then generates HTML files for each conversation, mimicking the look and feel of Messages conversations: